camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 * Read History
 * Delete History

-The "Create Instance" permission is required for evaluating decisions with the decision service.
+The "Create Instance" permission is required to evaluate decisions with the decision service.

 ## Application Permissions

 The resource "Application" uniquely supports the "Access" permission.
-The Access permission controls whether a user has access to a Camunda webapplication.
+The Access permission controls whether a user has access to a Camunda webapplication or not.
 Out of the box, it can be granted for the following applications (resource ids):

 * `admin`
 * `cockpit`